open-telemetry/opentelemetry-specification/specification/trace/sdk.md

   [Links Between Spans](../overview.md#links-between-spans).
 * `InstrumentationLibrary` (name and version) of the `Span` to be created.

+Note: Implementations may "bundle" all or several arguments together in a single object.

 **Return value:**

 It produces an output called `SamplingResult` which contains: